 Despite its rapid growth, the Internet of Things (IoT) continues to expand at a rapid rate.
 Several things that seemed impossible only a few years or even months ago have begun to take shape.
-Traditionally, bandwidth has been a limiting factor.
+Traditionally, bandwidth has been a limiting factor, as was the cost of IOT software.
 The range of cellular networks is good, but the bandwidth is rather limited.
 Despite its wide range and good bandwidth, WiFi can be challenging to secure.

 The growth of 5G is one thing that might change.
 By increasing cellular bandwidth by an enormous amount, 5G will make it easier to connect a large number of devices in the Internet of Things.